Sebuamari/NorthPoleAnalytics/README.md

 This Django project helps Santa manage the Christmas toy delivery process, calculate production time, and generate statistics based on the kids' gift wishes, niceness, and delivery requirements.

+## Endpoints can be accessed only by santa
+username - santa
+password - hohoho123!

 ## Endpoints

 ### 1. `/admin/`